-With the changing generation landscape, the technical requirements have evolved including the and also emphasizes on contribution to stability e.g. inertia and short circuit level.
-We have developed a Technical Requirements and Assessment Criteria 3to be used to objectively assess each service offering.
+With the changing generation landscape, the technical requirements have evolved and additionally emphasis on contribution to stability e.g. inertia and short circuit level.
+We therefore developed a Technical Requirements and Assessment Criteria 3to be used to objectively assess each service offering for the competitive procurement events.